CMahoney12/Candy-Shop-Inventory/README.md

 ## Description

 Candy Shop Inventory is an inventory management application.
-It has a databse of price, quantity, and products of canides and a manager can create, update and delete the data in the application.
+A user can sign up with their email and log in to manage the inventory.
+It has a databse of price, quantity, and products of canides and a user can create, update and delete the data in the application.

 ## Screenshot